-The fact is I, like many Americans, suffer from TMSS — Too Much Stuff syndrome.
+Like many Americans, I suffer from TMSS — Too Much Stuff Syndrome.
 Add in five kids and an elderly mom, and my house is a constant parade of too many items coming in and not enough going out.

 While I long to declutter, the sheer amount of stuff crowding the rooms is overwhelming.
 Although I could certainly start from one corner and work methodically around the room, I find I’m more likely to follow through if I have a challenge to motivate me.

 Here are seven systems to help you kiss the clutter goodbye: